Enjoy a delicious walk through Cincinnati's rich culinary tradition of unique restaurants, dishes, and flavors.

 Indulge your inner connoisseur while gaining a whole new perspective on Cincinnati.
 This is a 3 hour experience showcasing the neighborhood's most celebrated eateries.
 Be prepared to eat well and have a whole lot of fun!

-Tours take place on Thursdays and Saturdays throughout the year at 1 p.m.
+Tours take place on Fridays and Saturdays throughout the year at 1 p.m.
 Tours are unavailable from January 1st through March 31st.

 You'll visit a number of unique venues, highlighting Cincinnati's culinary culture and history as never before.
 Venues visited on the day include: